karayabin/universe-snapshot/universe/Ling/Light_TaskScheduler/doc/api/Ling/Light_TaskScheduler/Api/Generated/Classes/TaskScheduleApi/getTaskScheduleById.md

-Returns the taskSchedule row identified by the given id.
+Returns the task schedule row identified by the given id.

 If the row is not found, this method's return depends on the throwNotFoundEx flag:
 - if true, the method throws an exception